hzeller/rpi-rgb-led-matrix/README.md

 Connection
 ----------
-You need a seprate power supply for the panel.
-There is a connector for that separate from the logic connector, typically in the center of the board.
+You need a separate power supply for the panel.
+There is a connector for that separate from the logic connector, typically a big one in the center of the board.
 The board requires 5V (double check the polarity: what is printed on the board is correct - I once got boards with supplied cables that had red (suggesting `+`) and black (suggesting `GND`) reversed!).
 This power supply is used to light the LEDs; plan for ~3.5 Ampere per 32x32 panel.